 The stereo in your boat is equipped with an AM/FM radio and CD player.
-The stereo also has a digital clock and power antenna lead.
+The stereo also has a digital clock and antenna lead.
+Some models are equipped with Satellite ready antenna and receiver.

 Note: The above mentioned features may vary on some stereo models.
 See the manufacturer's owner's manual for detailed information about operation and complete list of features.